monicacrespo/bootcamp-devops-student-github-actions/README.md

 You can use [Docker Compose](https://docs.docker.com/compose/gettingstarted/) or [Cypress action](https://github.com/cypress-io/github-action) to run the tests located [here](https://github.com/Lemoncode/bootcamp-devops-lemoncode/tree/master/03-cd/03-github-actions/.start-code/hangman-e2e/e2e).

-To run the e2e tests follow these steps:

-1. The front and the api must be up by running the following commands:

-    ```
-    docker run -d -p 3001:3000 binarylavender/hangman-api:latest
-    docker run -d -p 8080:8080 -e API_URL=http://localhost:3001 binarylavender/hangman-front:latest
-    ```
-2. To run the end to end tests run the following commands:
-    ```
-    $ cd hangman-e2e/e2e
-    $ npm run open
-    ```
 <a name="js"></a>
 ## 5. Custom JavaScript Action - NICE TO HAVE
 We've been asked by LemonCode team to create a [custom JavaScript Action](https://github.com/Lemoncode/bootcamp-devops-lemoncode/tree/master/03-cd/exercises#4-crea-una-custom-javascript-action---opcional) that runs when an issue contains the `motivate` label.
 The action will print by console a motivational message.
 You could use this free [API](https://type.fit/#%7B%22text%22:%22Welcome%20to%20Type.fit!%5CnA%20keyboard%20typing%20practice%20web%20application.%5CnDesigned%20for%20the%20improvement%20of%20typing%20speed%20along%20with%20accuracy.%22%7D).
 You can find more information of how to create a una custom JS action in this [link](https://docs.github.com/es/actions/creating-actions/creating-a-javascript-action).